Top 10 Things You Need To Know About Sunscreen 2013

-I’d like to kick sunscreen out of my bathroom, but knowing the sun stimulates my melasma and that melanoma is on the rise, skipping it is not an option.
+I’d like to kick sunscreen out of my bathroom, but knowing it stimulates my melasma and that melanoma is on the rise, skipping it is not an option.

 Plus, I just learned that sunburn in childhood doubles the chance of getting a melanoma in adulthood, so as a mom, I’m not messing around with my cub’s well being.

-Skin cancer aside, I get smug satisfaction after slathering my face and family in sun goop every day.
+Skin cancer aside, I used to get smug satisfaction after slathering my face and family in sun goop every day.

 But the new news that’s blowing my mind is the emerging evidence about just how toxic some of the ingredients in sunscreen might be.
 I cleaned out over three-quarters of my sunscreen products after doing research for this article.